-We all know that food-coma feeling after eating a huge meal (hello holidays, birthday celebrations and boredom).
+We all know that lethargic feeling after eating a huge meal (hello holidays, birthday celebrations and boredom).
 But what's also inevitable is the ravenous appetite the next morning.

 This appetite spike can cause you to overeat first thing in the day and then hinder your productivity and energy levels for the next couple of hours.

-But there's actually a scientific reason for the surge in appetite and it mostly has to do with your blood sugar and hunger hormones.
-Here's what's going on in your body when you binge eat the night before and wake up hangrier than ever.
+But there's actually a scientific reason for the surge in appetite, and it mostly has to do with your blood sugar and hunger hormones.
+Here's what's going on in your body when you eat a big meal at night and wake up hangrier than ever.

 Your Blood Sugar Spikes

-Indeed, researchers found that blood glucose levels were significantly elevated after a late-night meal compared to after breakfast, according to a small November 2018 study on 19 healthy young men published in Nutrients.
+Indeed, researchers found that blood glucose levels were significantly elevated after a late-night meal compared to after breakfast, according to a small November 2018 study in Nutrients.

-"This is likely due to overeating and eating fewer healthy foods that are high in sugar, which causes your pancreas to put out too much insulin, a hormone that helps our cells take up the sugar from our blood," says Amy Shapiro, RD, CDN of Daily Harvest.
+"This is likely due to overeating and eating fewer healthy foods that are high in sugar, which causes your pancreas to put out too much insulin, a hormone that helps our cells take up the sugar from our blood," says NYC-based dietitian Amy Shapiro, RD, CDN.

 If you have too much insulin circulating in your blood (like after a big meal), your blood sugar levels drop dramatically, which could cause you to feel tired or lightheaded.
-And that's why you might find yourself digging into everything from your kitchen fridge to your pantry.
+And that's why you might find yourself digging into everything from your kitchen fridge or pantry.

-The Nutrients study also found that the participants' levels of incretins (glucose-lowering hormones) were higher in the morning than in the evening.
-"This could mean that the body doesn't use the energy for a late-night meal as effectively as it does from early day meals," Sofia Norton, RD, says.
+The November 2018 Nutrients study also found that the participants' levels of incretins (glucose-lowering hormones) were higher in the morning than in the evening.
+"This could mean that the body doesn't use the energy for a late-night meal as effectively as it does from early day meals," says dietitian Sofia Norton, RD.

-Celebrations, holidays and large dinners usually involve overeating mashed potatoes, dinner rolls, rice, cake, cookies, cornbread, cranberry sauce and more, which are all quickly digested and are high on the glycemic index.
-High GI foods cause your blood sugar to spike and then drop, leading to hunger the next day, Shapiro explains.
+Celebrations, holidays and large dinners usually involve overeating high-carb foods, such as mashed potatoes, dinner rolls, rice, cake and cookies, which are all quickly digested and are high on the glycemic index (GI).
+High-GI foods cause your blood sugar to spike and then drop, leading to hunger the next day, Shapiro explains.

-An easy way to combat that is to stick to smaller portions of the high-GI foods and to include more low-GI foods such as whole grains in your menu.
+Stick to smaller portions of the high-GI foods and include more low-GI foods such as whole grains in your menu.

 The excess sugar and sodium in your nighttime meal can make you dehydrated in the morning, beyond the normal dehydration that's a result of hours of sleep.